hitokiri-mata/katacoda-courses/kubernetes-serverless/knative/step2-install-istio.md

 The istio operator components will soon be running:

-`kubectl get deployments,pods,services --namespace istio-operator`
+`kubectl get deployments,pods,services --namespace istio-operator`{{execute}}

-Once the operator deployments report available (1), the operator is ready to receive instructions from your to install Istio on Kubernetes.
+Once the istio-operator deployment reports available (1), the operator is ready to receive instructions from your to install Istio on Kubernetes.

 ## Install Istio